utrains/Utrains_python_script/python_projects/project9.md

 ## The script is below:

-### Attach policies for S3 and SES to the role of your lambda function.
+### Attach policies for S3 and SES to the role of your lambda function in AWS.

 ``` python
 import boto3